Competitive Livestock Systems in the context of climate change

 Context of the story

 Enteric fermentation (methane) is the main source of GHG emissions.
-The most productive farms had lower emissions due to their mitigation strategies, such as supplementing with high-quality forages and using improved pastures.
+The most productive farms had lower emissions due to their mitigation strategies, such as supplementing with high-quality forage and using improved pastures.
 Although 88% of producers do not have any manure management plan at all, some farms use it for biogas or biofertilizer production.
 These strategies are especially important in the current context where there is no differentiated price for products produced in a more environmentally friendly manner.

 GHG sources